drocheam/optrace/docs/source/examples.rst

 **File**: `examples/arizona_eye_model.py <https://github.com/drocheam/optrace/blob/main/examples/arizona_eye_model.py>`_

-**Description**: Demonstration of human eye vision for an adaption at a resolution chart at distance 66 cm.
-The arizona eye model is used with the matching adaptation.
-In the rendered image a slight blur and chromatic dispersion can be seen.
+**Description**: Demonstration of human eye vision with adaptation at a distance of 66 cm.
+The arizona eye model is employed to simulate a resolution chart.
+In the rendered image a slight blur and chromatic dispersion is found.

 **Screenshots**: